kfkchau/Legitimacy-Under-Acceleration/lkn - issue 004.md

 - what I’m expected to do,
 - and what I’ll get in trouble for.”

+They are the ones the rule actually **applies** to – its targets and its intended beneficiaries.

 ### 3.5 The plumbing: rule resources and rule administration

-Between these roles sit the **rule resources** and **rule administration**:
+Between these roles sit:

-- rule resources:
-  - policies, standards, playbooks, forms, templates, knowledge bases, systems;
-- rule administration:
-  - the processes for registering rules, updating them, communicating them, enforcing them, and logging decisions.
+- the **rule resources** – the things directly governed by the rule:
+  systems, data, workflows, assets, contracts, devices, money, infrastructure;
+- the **rule administration** – the processes and tools for keeping rules alive:
+  how rules are registered, updated, communicated, enforced and logged.

 Those are the channels the four roles use to interact: